 \section{Introduction}

-Malicious software (malware) poses a major threat to the security of information technology (IT) and operational technology (OT) in private and corporate environments.
-Along with an increasing degree of digitalization and the rise of new technologies such as the Internet of Things (IoT), an increasing number of devices including mobile devices, such as smartphones, and Industrial Control Systems (ICS), become connected and thus are potential targets for attacks.
+Malicious software (malware) poses a significant threat to the security of information technology (IT) and operational technology (OT) in private and corporate environments.
+Along with an increasing degree of digitalization and the rise of new technologies such as the Internet of Things (IoT), an increasing number of devices, including mobile devices, such as smartphones, and Industrial Control Systems (ICS), become connected and thus are potential targets for attacks.
 Accurate detection and classification of malware is thus a vital task to ensure the security of such systems.

 In this work, we focus on dynamic malware detection and classification.
 In contrast to static methods, which analyze a candidate application's source code or the structure of its executable, dynamic methods execute the application in a controlled environment and analyze dynamic behavior that can usually not be extrapolated from static data.
-More specifically, we consider network traffic data generated during execution of the application, which provides valuable insights about the dynamic and potentially malicious behavior affecting that application.
-However, in contrast to existing works, which classify individual network flows between two endpoints, i.e., the aggregated communication between the two endpoints during some time frame, we construct a communication graph from all recorded network flows between any two endpoints during that time frame to obtain a rich representation of communication in the network.
+More specifically, we consider network traffic data generated during the execution of the application, which provides valuable insights into the dynamic and potentially malicious behavior affecting that application.
+However, in contrast to existing works, which classify individual network flows between two endpoints, i.e., aggregated communication between the two endpoints during some time frame, we construct a communication graph from all recorded network flows between any two endpoints during that time frame to obtain a rich representation of communication in the network.
 To the best of our knowledge, no existing work has considered this setting so far.
-While classical machine learning methods have proven successful for malware detection and classification \citep{gibert2020rise}, deep learning approaches have not been studied as extensively.
-Deep learning methods offer an additional advantage of being able to automatically learn suitable feature representations of the input data optimized for the task at hand, in contrast to traditional feature engineering approaches.
-Our novel graph neural network model is able to learn suitable representations from extracted network flow graphs.
-Along with a base model for representation learning, we propose three derived model variants, a graph classifier, a graph autoencoder and a one-class graph neural network, which are able to perform supervised malware detection and classification and unsupervised malware detection, respectively.